Employee stock ownership

 In the UK organisations such as the Employee Ownership Association (EOA), Scottish Enterprise, Wales Co-operative Centre and Co-operatives UK play an active role in promoting employee ownership.[citation needed]

 An employee controlled company is a majority employee-owned company.
-This might arise through an employee-buyout.
-This can be set up through an employee ownership trust.
-Employee-owned companies are totally or significantly owned (directly or indirectly) by their employees.
+This might arise through an employee buyout, structured through an employee ownership trust or through direct purchase of shares by employees as individuals.[14]
+Employee-owned companies are totally or significantly owned (directly or indirectly) by their employees.[citation needed]

 Different forms of employee ownership, and the principles that underlie them, have contributed to the emergence of an international social enterprise movement.
 A public service mutual, by definition, has a significant degree of employee ownership, influence or control, but most public service mutuals identify themselves as social enterprises rather than employee owned.[15]

 A worker cooperative is a cooperative owned and self-managed by its workers.
-It is a type of employee owned company that operates according to the international values of co-operation and adheres to an additional code, beyond the core international principles, focused on democracy and participation in the workplace.[12][13]
-The most celebrated (and studied) case of a group of companies based wholly on co-operative principles is the Spanish Mondragon Cooperative Corporation.[14]
+It is a type of employee owned company that operates according to the international values of co-operation and adheres to an additional code, beyond the core international principles, focused on democracy and participation in the workplace.[16][17]
+Among the most prominent and studied companies which is based wholly on co-operative principles is the Spanish Mondragon Cooperative Corporation.[18]
 Spanish law, however, requires that members of the Mondragon Corporation are registered as self-employed and are not employees.
-This further differentiates this type of co-operative ownership (in which self-employed owner-members each have one voting share, or shares are controlled by a co-operative legal entity) from employee ownership (where ownership is typically held as a block of shares on behalf of employees using an employee ownership trust, or company rules embed mechanisms for distributing shares to employees and ensuring they remain majority shareholders).[15]
+This further differentiates this type of co-operative ownership (in which self-employed owner-members each have one voting share, or shares are controlled by a co-operative legal entity) from employee ownership (where ownership is typically held as a block of shares on behalf of employees using an employee ownership trust, or company rules embed mechanisms for distributing shares to employees and ensuring they remain majority shareholders).[19]

 By country